avivihadar/avivihadar.github.io/_pages/research.md

 <details style="margin-bottom: 25px;">
     <summary style="font-size: 0.8em; margin-left: 20px;" > Abstract:</summary>
     <div class="indented-text" style="font-size: 0.8em; margin-left: 20px;">
-        This paper studies the causal effects of increased childhood exposure to Israeli cities on children's adult incomes.
-Variation in childhood location contributes substantial variability to the adult earnings of both native-born Israelis and immigrants from the Former Soviet Union.
-While the place effects of high-income families of both immigrants and native-born children are strongly related, location effects for low-income immigrants are found to be uncorrelated with location effects for low-income natives.
+    This paper studies the causal effects of childhood location of residence on adult income for native-born and former Soviet Union immigrant children in Israel.
+The causal effects of childhood location contribute substantial variability to the adult earnings of Israeli children.
+While the place effects of high-income families of both immigrants and native-born children are strongly related, location effects for low-income immigrants are uncorrelated with location effects for low-income natives.
 Large, diverse cities are especially beneficial to immigrant children, while cities with high municipality welfare expenditure and crime rates tend to be detrimental to native children.
-We develop a policy targeting framework incorporating the constraint that the policymaker cannot make ethnicity-dependent location recommendations.
-Using empirical Bayes tools, we find that targeting policies based on population-wide city-level means yields inferior outcomes for immigrants.
+Guided by these findings, we develop a policy targeting framework aiming to recommend the top locations in Israel and incorporating the constraint that the policymaker cannot make ethnicity-dependent location recommendations.
+Using empirical Bayes tools, we find that targeting policies based on pooled population-wide average yields inferior outcomes for immigrants due to the heterogeneity in location effects.
 Robust targeting strategies designed to perform well against the least favorable sorting patterns reveal a set of 5 cities that are likely to be beneficial to children of both groups.
     </div>
 </details>